 The wait is over!
-My new book Under the Shade of the Banyan Tree–Poems, Rants and Short Stories is Available Now in paperback.
-The Ebook will be out soon as well.
+My new book Under the Shade of the Banyan Tree–Poems, Rants and Short Stories is Available Now in paperback and eBook.

 Synopsis: Life is not about achieving perfection, it’s about reconciling with your imperfections.